-See Related: Best Things to do in Detroit Lakes, Minnesota
+See Related: Best Things to Do in Detroit Lakes

 8. Cuyuna Country State Recreation Area

 It’s hard to believe this area was formerly a mining site full of rocks and mining pits.
-With scenic vegetation and lake views, it’s one of the top favorite spots of explorers today.
+With scenic vegetation and lake views, it’s one of the favorite spots of explorers today.
 You can take a boat or canoe if you are the enthusiast type and fish.
-You will find lots of trout, crappies, and sunfish here.
+You will find a wealth of trout, crappies, and sunfish here.